johndeu/ams-rocks/README.md

 For detailed instructions and a complete How-to on building an Azure Static Web App with an API, see the article [Build a new Static Web App on Azure with Node.js](https://docs.microsoft.com/en-us/azure/developer/javascript/how-to/create-static-web-app)

+### Routing and fallback paths in Static Web Apps

+This site uses the staticwebapp.config.json file to configure the routes and fallback paths for 400 and 404 responses.
+The file staticwebapp.config.json at the root of the site contains fallback routes.
+Without this file, the default routes in the Next.js application will not work, and you will end up with a generic Microsoft 404 response page when users request pages that do not exist, or try to reach the site on locales that are not supported yet.

 ## Using Azure Functions as the API

 This web site uses Azure Functions hosted in the Azure Static web apps environment to provide an API.